 Creating Gardens that Foster Outdoor Activities for Skilled Nursing Residents

-Spending time outdoors is essential for healthy aging as it has been shown to slow cognitive and physical decline.
-For people living with dementia, who are particularly at risk for depression and social isolation, spending time outdoors can reduce aggressive behavior and stress, improve mood, sleep hygiene, and reduce the use of some forms of medication.
+Spending time outdoors is essential for healthy aging as it can help to slow cognitive and physical decline.
+For people living with dementia, who are particularly at risk for depression and social isolation, spending time outdoors can reduce aggressive behavior and stress, improve mood, sleep hygiene, and reduce use of medication.

-Conversely, the absence of outdoor time leads to consequences including disability, fear, and depression, especially for seniors living with dementia.
-As people living with dementia can develop a fear of going outside, it is even more critical to incorporate a safe and convenient outdoor space for memory care treatment.
+Conversely, the absence of outdoor time leads to consequences including disability, fear, and depression, especially for seniors with dementia.
+As people living with dementia have a natural fear of going outside, it is even more critical to incorporate a safe and convenient outdoor space for memory care treatment.
 This is especially true for nursing homes, which statistically have a low rate of outdoor exposure for residents.

 There are three key characteristics to designing outdoor space for skilled nursing residents.